-The Company concluded that Gilead is a customer and therefore revenue recognition should be accounted for in accordance with ASC 606, because the Company granted to Gilead licenses to its intellectual property and will provide research and development services and Supply of Product, as defined below, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
-The Option, if exercised by Gilead, will be considered a modification that increases the scope of the arrangement beyond the Option Term.
+The Company concluded that Gilead is a customer and therefore revenue recognition should be accounted for in accordance with ASC 606, because the Company granted to Gilead licenses to its intellectual property and will provide research and development services and Product Supply, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
+The Option, if exercised by Gilead, will be considered a modification that increases the scope of the arrangement beyond the Option term.